-Actually, it’s more important to say “how to be breathed” versus “how to breath.”
-Breathing is natural, organic and unavoidable.
+Actually, it’s more accurate to say “how to be breathed.”
+Breathing is natural, organic, unavoidable.
 It’s not something you go out and do.
 You can’t go “get” breath somewhere.
 You receive it.
 You don’t breathe, you are breathed.

-3. Release your thumb from your right nostril and exhale smoothly and completely to the count of seven.
+• Release your thumb from your right nostril and exhale smoothly and completely through the right side for a count of seven.
 At the bottom of the exhale, close both nostrils and retain, with no breath.

 When you retain the breath, try to do so without a sense of holding, grabbing or gripping the breath.
 Soften around the retained breath.
 The same goes when you retain with no breath.
 Just allow it to be there.

 For more breathing practices and embodiment techniques, schedule a no-charge intro consultation, and try it for free.
 Meanwhile: breath, and be breathed.